About the program

 PMDLI is a highly interactive virtual program, modeled after the Riley Institute’s lauded South Carolina Diversity Leaders Initiative, designed with the unique needs of public media in mind.
 The curriculum incorporates collaborative exercises, scenario analyses and audio/visual tools that introduce strategic DEI frameworks to guide development of actionable plans.
 Participants will explore selected best DEI practices already in place within public media and content tailored to examine challenges, themes and topics identified by the participants.

 Participants will be selected from applicants across the country to reflect the public media ecosystem—region served, audience, station licensee type, affiliate organizations—as well as a variety of diversity dimensions.
 They will convene virtually in five workshop days over five months.
 As graduates of the first classes help identify future class participants, PMDLI can quickly scale throughout the national public media ecosystem.

-For information: Anthony Padgett, president and CEO, South Carolina ETV, firstname.lastname@example.org, or Stephanie Frazier, interim assistant general manager, South Carolina ETV, email@example.com.
+For information: Stephanie Cook, interim president and CEO, South Carolina ETV, email@example.com, or Maria Rodillo, executive assistant and board liaison, NETA, firstname.lastname@example.org.

 Meet our fifth class